Vallykrie/Vallykrie/README.md

 ###

-<p align="center">I am an undergraduate Informatics Engineering student from Brawijaya University 😁</p>
+<p align="center">I am an undergraduate Informatics Engineering student from Brawijaya University.
+Nice to meet you!</p>

 ###